 Optional = the Regional Settings doesn't have to change for showing the correct labels.

-Suggested = the Regional Settings has to change for showing the correct labels
+Suggested = the Regional Settings has to change for showing the correct labels keyboard panel is set for some layouts.

 Char Set numbers has to be changed in My-T-Pen to matching keyboard language/layout.